DJ King Assassin: 2010-2015: The King Assassin Show & Mixtapes

 Venegas started his own internet syndicated radio show, The King Assassin Show, which featured appearances from recording artists and other notable figures like Freeway Rick Ross, for example.
 Throughout the first half of the 2010s, Venegas released numerous mixtapes, some of which featured unreleased music from Tupac Shakur, and others in collaboration with west coast rappers.

-2016—present: Original Dear Mama Recording & Makaveli Film
+2016—present: original Dear Mama Recording & Makaveli Film

 In May 2016, following the passing of Afeni Shakur, Tupac Shakur's birth mother, Venegas was featured on TMZ and Billboard magazine where he spoke on his affiliation and relationship with the Shakur estate and the release of the original version of Tupac Shakur's classic record "Dear Mama".
 In 2016, Venegas announced he will be producing and directing a film loosely based on Tupac Shakur's personal life and music career.
 The film is expected to be shot in California, and acting cast has not been released yet.

 In 2016, following the passing of Tupac Shakur's mother, Alvarado released a rare recording of 'Dear Mama' in honor of her death, which was later picked up by numerous music news outlets including TMZ, XXL and Complex.
+The version Alvarado "released" was however sourced from a bootlegg which had been posted to hiphop forums as far back as 2007 and uploaded to Youtube shortly after.